Srdjan Luchin

-Srdjan Luchin (Срђан Лукин; born 4 March 1986) is a former Romanian footballer, who played mainly as a center back, but also as a right back.
+Srdjan Luchin (Срђан Лукин; born 4 March 1986) is a Romanian former professional footballer, who played mainly as a center back, but also as a right back.

 Club career

 Politehnica Timișoara

 Luchin made his Liga I debut in 2007 against Dinamo București, the game ended 1–1.

 Dinamo București

 Dinamo București announced the transfer of Luchin in August 2011.
 The player signed a contract for 5 years with the club.
 Manager Liviu Ciobotariu introduced Luchin immediately in the first squad as right defender.
 He scored his first goal for Dinamo in a Romanian Cup game against Luceafărul Oradea.
 Luchin was chosen man of the match for his performance.

 Botev Plovdiv

 Luchin arrived in Botev Plovdiv on 11 January 2014, signing a contract for two and a half years with the club.

 Steaua București

 On 5 August 2014, Luchin signed a two-year contract with Steaua București.

 Levski Sofia

 Luchin signed a one-and-a-half-year contract with Levski Sofia in January 2016.
 His contract was not renewed and he left the club in May 2017.